ajohnsonbuck/estimate-PSVR2-sales/README.md

 However, as of October 7, 2023 the most likely range of unit sales is **727,000-959,000** (68% CI).

 The validity of this method will be tested when the next batch of sales figures are released by Sony.

+# Use

+Download or clone estimatePSVR2sales.py into a local repository.
+Run at command line using `python estimatePSVR2sales.py`.
+Estimates will be reported in the console window.